Program Growth: 1959-1995

 Student services are the hallmark of a strong training program, both Dr. Bird and Tiffany Bachmann have taken an active role in managing and refining current student service functions.
 Positive changes have included standardizing the preliminary exam process to give students experience in writing a scientific grant application based on the dissertation project and peer-review process; the development and implementation of a new student orientation session before classes begin; funding for laboratory rotations for incoming PhD students; and access to a full-time Student Services Coordinator.

 In 2006 a fund was established at the UW-Foundation for the ERP Program to accept gifts from alumni and friends to support special program initiatives not supported by general operating funds provided by the University.
 Gifts are welcome at anytime and can be made by online payment.
-In 2009, the ERP Program will celebrate its 50th Anniversary as an interdepartmental training program on the UW-Madison campus.
+In 2009, the ERP Program celebrated its 50th Anniversary as an interdepartmental training program on the UW-Madison campus.
 We will be contacting alumni during the next 18 months to help us mark this special milestone.
 Alumni members are encouraged to update individual contact information through the Wisconsin Alumni Association.

 The faculty and students are looking forward to the continued growth and development of the ERP Program.
 If you are in Madison, please contact us, we are happy to have you as a seminar speaker or help you reconnect with colleagues and friends.